2022-2023 Program Year

-The Japanese American Storytelling Program (JASP), a U.S.-Japan Council program, is seeking an Intern on a part-time basis.
+The The Japanese American Storytelling Program – U.S.-Japan Council /日系アメリカ人ストーリーテリング・プログラム – U.S.-Japan Council, a U.S.-Japan Council program (JASP), is seeking part-time Interns on a continuous and rolling basis.

 The JASP Internship offers a distinctive opportunity for college students and graduate students who are especially interested in learning about the experiences of Japanese Americans (e.g., Nikkei, Sansei, Yonsei, etc.), Shin Issei (post-war Japanese immigrants to the U.S., including “kikoku shijo”), Shin Nisei (children of Shin Issei born in the U.S.) and multi-racial Nikkei (“Hapa” Nikkei), including those living in Japan and in the United States.

 Interns will interact primarily with USJC members who are the Program leaders (in English) and Program speakers (based in Japan and the U.S.).
-Duties can be performed remotely, preferably during Japan business hours.
-Due to the remote nature of the Internship, very significant reliance will be placed on prompt email correspondence.
+Duties can be performed remotely.
+Due to the remote nature of the Internship, significant reliance will be placed on prompt and thorough email review and appropriate followup correspondence.

 The Internship is unpaid.

 - In principle, commits to at least 8 hours per week for 6 months)

 - Is fluent with Zoom functions, Google Drive, Google Slides/Powerpoint and ideally, WordPress (for Website Updates)

 - Interns need not be based in Japan but can be based in other locations such as Hawaii or the US Mainland as long as they can attend a weekly Intern meeting in the morning JST